16 Questions That Can Change Your Life

 Living environment refers to the general atmosphere and condition of your home, neighborhood, city, and country where you live.

-What is my current diet?
-How does that make me feel?
+3) What is my current diet?
+How do the particular foods and beverages I consume make me feel?

-Here it is important to sincerely look at what you eat, and how much you eat on a daily basis.
+Here it is important to sincerely assess what you eat and drink on a daily basis.
+Be sincere and don’t omit anything.

 This refers to the amount of meals per day, the presence or absence of a regular meal consumption structure, snacking in between meals, and eating to feel better.

-This refers to (love)relationships, family, friends, colleagues (superiors, peers, subordinates), roommates, neighbours, and anyone else who currently has a direct effect on your life.
+This refers to (love)relationships, family, friends, colleagues (superiors, peers, subordinates), roommates, neighbours, supermarket clerks, phone operators, and anyone else who currently has a direct influence and effect on your life (also media or online personalities, for instance).

 This refers to the line of work you’re in and whether or not your job is meaningful and fulfilling for you.